16 Ways To Say “Happy” in English

 Jumping for Joy

 Another easy one.
 You are so happy you literally jump up and down.
 Joy is something that springs from deep inside you.
 Even cows can jump for joy.
 Really.
-A German gif (short video that repeats itself) has been making the rounds on the Internet.
 U.S. National Public Radio shared the story of the cows so happy to be released outside that they literally spring into the air.

 Walking on Air